-An introduction to the scientific study of human behavior and mental processes.
-This includes history and theories of psychology, research methods, biological bases of behavior, the principles of learning, personality and abnormal behavior.
+An introduction to the scientific study of behavior and mental processes.
+This includes history and theories of psychology, research methods, and biological bases of behavior, the principles of learning, personality, and abnormal behaviors.
 Three hours lecture per week.
 Credit, three semester hours.